szeplakig/bcu_dungeon_world/docs/Character playbooks/The Allomancer.md

 ### Adept Allomancer

-_Requires: Journeyman Allomancer_
+_Replaces: Journeyman Allomancer_

 - **Description**: Your expertise in Allomancy grows, and so does your repertoire of metals.
 - **Effect**: You can recognize, prepare, ingest, and burn up to 6 different Allomantic metals one of which can be an Advanced Metal.

+### Harmonic Adept

+_Replaces: Harmonic Initiate_

+- **Description**: Your proficiency has grown, and now you can harness the power of three metals at once, intertwining their effects for more complex results.
+- **Effect**: You can burn up to 3 metals simultaneously.
+As your mastery grows, so does the complexity and risk.
+Each burn still requires its own roll, and the chances of negative side effects are amplified.

 ### Harmonic Initiate

 - **Description**: You've started to tap into the deeper intricacies of Allomancy, allowing you to burn two metals simultaneously.
 - **Effect**: You can burn up to 2 metals at the same time.
 When you do, both metals' effects apply.
 Roll for each metal separately, taking into account any successes, failures, or side effects.
 This ability requires focus and energy.

-### Harmonic Adept
+### Refined Ingestion

-_Requires: Harmonic Initiate_

-- **Description**: Your proficiency has grown, and now you can harness the power of three metals at once, intertwining their effects for more complex results.
-- **Effect**: You can burn up to 3 metals simultaneously.
-As your mastery grows, so does the complexity and risk.
-Each burn still requires its own roll, and the chances of negative side effects are amplified.
+Through practice and mastery of your Allomantic abilities, you have learned to rapidly ingest and utilize metals with finesse.
+When you consume a specific Allomantic metal or alloy, you may choose to make it a "bonus action", allowing you to burn the metal immediately.
+When you ingest a metal this way, **Roll+CON**:

+- **On a 10+**, you gain 3 holds.
+You can choose to immediately burn one use and you do not suffer the negative effects.
+- **On a 7-9**, you gain 3 holds.
+You can choose to immediately burn one use, but you suffer the negative effect of the metal.
+- **On a miss**, you gain 2 holds.
+You suffer the negative effects of the metal, you suffer the negative effect of the metal and choose one from the following:
+  - **Nausea**: The metal reacts badly in your body, making you feel nauseous.
+You must spend an action to recover, or suffer -1 ongoing until you do.
+  - **Metal Burn**: The metal burns hotter than expected, causing discomfort or minor burns.
+Take 1 harm.
+  - **Extrication**: Your body forcefully expels the metal in a violent moment.
+You gain no holds and suffer the negative consequences.

+\_**Note**: Ingest can be swallow as a solution, absorb through the skin of your hands, or other methods you can think of.

 ### Flare Metal